-Ada.22 Namespace Issues [BJL]
+Ada.23 Namespace Issues [BJL]

 With the exception of unsafe programming, this vulnerability is not applicable to Ada as Ada provides packages to control namespaces and enforces block structure semantics.
+[This is just plain wrong.
+Unsafe programming is irrelevant.
+Furthermore the example in the body of the document comes from Ada.
+However, Ada does provide some mechanisms to mitigate the problem.
+They should be described as user guidance.]

-Ada.23 Initialization of Variables [LAV]
+Ada.24 Initialization of Variables [LAV]